Burmese–Siamese War (1802–1805): Siamese invasion of Chiang Saen (1804)

 All five regiments set off from Chiang Mai, Lampang and Nan northwards to attack Chiang Saen in April 1804.
-Nakhwa, the native Lanna ruler of Chiang Saen, was the last of his lineage that had been ruling Chiang Saen under Burmese domination since 1630.
+Nakhwa, the saopha of Chiang Saen and descendant of Luang Thipphanet, was the last of his lineage that had been ruling Chiang Saen under Burmese domination since 1630.
 Thado Mindin, the former governor of Chiang Saen, led the Burmese defenses.
 After besieging Chiang Saen for about one month, the combined Siamese-Lan Na-Lao forces were unable to take the city.
 As he ran out of food resources, Prince Thepharirak decided to retreat, leaving only Lan Na and Lao armies at Chiang Saen.
 However, the inhabitants of Chiang Saen also suffered from starvation and rebelled against Burmese authorities.
 Phraya Thammalangka and his allies was then able to take Chiang Saen.
 Thado Mindin was shot to death in the battle.
 Nakhwa and the Burmese retreated north beyond the Mekong River Thammalangka pursued and captured Nakhwa.
 Nakhwa of Chiang Saen and Sao Kawng Tai of Kengtung were sent to Bangkok to King Rama I. Nakhwa later died of illness at Bangkok.

 Chiang Saen was plundered and destroyed.
 The victors captured the total 23,000 inhabitants of Chiang Saen and divided them into five equal portions.
 Each portion was deported to settle in Chiang Mai, Lampang, Nan, Vientiene and Siam.
 Prince Thepharirak and Yommaraj Boonma led the Siamese war spoils into Siamese central plains and had them settled in Saraburi and Ratchaburi.
-As Prince Thepharirak returned to Bangkok empty-handed, King Rama I angered and had the prince and Yommaraj Boonma imprisoned for five days until the royal anger subsided.
+As Prince Thepharirak returned to Bangkok, King Rama I angered and had the prince and Yommaraj Boonma imprisoned for five days until the royal anger subsided.
 Prince Thepharirak died in March 1805 due to illness.

 Invasion of Sipsongpanna (1805)

+Background

-Siamese victories over the Burmese in Lan Na in 1802 and 1804 allowed them to expand their influences, through the Lan Na princes, into the northernmost Tai princedoms.
+Siamese victories over the Burmese in Lan Na in 1802 and 1804 allowed them to expand their influence through the Lan Na princes into the northernmost Tai princedoms.
 In August 1804, King Rama I ordered all the northern lords including Chiang Mai, Lampang, Phrae, Nan and the Lao kings of Luang Phrabang and Vientiane to march north to subjugate the Shan States, which had been under Burmese suzerainty, east of Salween River.
 The armies were also drafted from the Northern Siamese towns of Phitsanulok, Sukhothai, Sawankhalok, Phichit and Pichai.

 The main objectives of this campaign were the states of Mongyawng and Chiang Hung (modern Jinghong in Xishuangbanna Dai Autonomous Prefecture).
-Chiang Hung was the center of "Sipsongpanna" - the federation of Tai Lue tribes that roughly corresponds to modern Xishuangbanna Autonomous Prefecture.
-Sipsongpanna was the former territory of Lan Na Kingdom during the times of Mangrai dynasty in the fifteenth century.
+Chiang Hung was the center of "Sipsongpanna"—the federation of Tai Lue tribes that roughly corresponds to modern Xishuangbanna Dai Autonomous Prefecture.
+Sipsongpanna was the former territory of Lan Na Kingdom during the times of the Mangrai dynasty in the fifteenth century.
 However, since the sixteenth century, Sipsongpanna had been caught between the domination of Burma and China as its ruler sought recognition from both empires.